isaacSennerholt/sudelity/README.md

 In professional environments, roles often mask relational dynamics.
 A Sudelist doesn’t just “lead” or “collaborate” — they observe how structures of hierarchy, tone, and cultural norms shape emotional climates.
 Sudelism in the workplace is less about etiquette and more about attunement: Who feels chronically unseen?
 Who dominates because the environment rewards their style of familiarity?

 High Sudelity in leadership may mean yielding space, changing tempo, or redesigning workflows to accommodate emotional and cognitive variance.
-It is not about avoiding conflict — it is about cultivating coherence without coercion.
+It’s not about avoiding conflict — It’s about cultivating coherence without coercion.

 Sudelism helps workplaces evolve from efficiency-driven systems to emotionally sustainable ecosystems.